smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "Mass that shifts with intention," Sisyphus observed quietly.

 Daedalus felt both pleased and irritated that Sisyphus grasped it so quickly.
+The same quick understanding Perdix had shown, the same intuitive leap that had once filled him with pride before it curdled into something darker.
 "The labyrinth requires materials that exist in flexible relationships with physical law.
 The stone learns its purpose."

 The horses grew nervous as they climbed higher, ears flattening, the smooth gait becoming irregular.
 Even these sure-footed animals sensed the wrongness ahead.